 A good tip to avoid overwatering: Tip the plant upside down.
 Locate the drain hole, take a toothpick and stick it all the way up the soil.
 If the toothpick has any sign of soil on it, the soil still has moisture and should not be watered.
 If the toothpick comes back clean, the soil is dry and thirsty for water.

 - Drainage Hole Highly Recommended

 Not using a pot with a drainage hole is like playing with fire.
 Why even deal with such an easily avoidable mistake?
 Still determined to use a pot without a drainage hole?
 Go for it!
 Bold move buddy.
-You can always get new plants here!

 - Protect Succulents from Hot and Cold Wind Drafts

 Keep succulents away from open windows on windy days.
 Also, keep succulents away from heat registers.

 Drafts cause the foliage to turn yellow and brown.
 This will not kill the plant immediately, but your lovely succulent will lose its color and become unsightly, and you will want to hide it from everyone.